 - A more in-depth (between 1,500 and 2,500 words) summary of your overall research project and your planned research at MCHC.
 This summary should include the current status of your research project and how the MCHC collections will be useful to the project.

 - A writing sample between 2,000 and 4,000 words that demonstrates your writing, research, and analytical skills.

 - Contact information for two individuals familiar with your scholarly work.

-Additional questions about the Lord Baltimore Research Fellowship program should be addressed to Ms. Catherine Mayfield, France-Merrick Director of the H. Furlong Baldwin Library at the Maryland Historical Society, Baltimore: firstname.lastname@example.org.
+If you have questions about the Lord Baltimore Fellowship Research Program, please contact Ms. Catherine Mayfield, France-Merrick Director of the H. Furlong Baldwin Library, at firstname.lastname@example.org.